 If a dog is suffering from a liver shunt, he lacks the necessary materials (particularly protein) to give him a ready source of energy and to help him grow.
 This causes the dog to be smaller and weaker than normal.

 Also, the liver is unable to properly get rid of all the toxins, causing toxin buildup in the bloodstream or kidneys.
 Toxin buildup often causes seizures in dogs.

 In addition, a dog with a liver shunt may also show the following symptoms:

 There are other less common signs, such as:

 However, these are not enough for a definitive diagnosis.
-The only definitive way to tell if your dog has a liver shunt and the only way to tell if it is an "intrahepatic" or "extrahepatic shunt" would be by some extra diagnostics, such as Cat scan ("CT"), MRI, ultrasound, or exploratory surgery.
+The only definitive way to tell if your dog has a liver shunt and the only way to tell if it is an "intrahepatic" or "extrahepatic shunt" would be by some extra diagnostics, such as CT scan, MRI, ultrasound, or exploratory surgery.

 Extrahepatic shunts can be corrected by surgery relatively easily.
 Intrahepatic shunts, on the other hand, have a poorer prognosis and are more difficult to be surgically fixed.
 Dogs with intrahepatic shunts tend to have post-surgical secondary complications.